In this Article

 Overview

-The health care industry is experiencing rapid and unprecedented growth.
+The healthcare industry is experiencing rapid and unprecedented growth.
 As baby boomers enter their later years, their need for medical care grows.
-This increase in patient numbers has resulted in rising demand not only for doctors, nurses, and other clinicians, but also for administrators, caseworkers, and others who are also vital to meeting patient needs.
+This increase in patient numbers has resulted in rising demand not only for doctors, nurses and other clinicians, but also for administrators, caseworkers and others who are also vital to meeting patient needs.

 Colleges and universities are responding to the demand by creating degree programs to educate the next wave of professionals who will shape healthcare for generations to come.
 In addition to clinical fields, there are also programs that provide a big-picture, interdisciplinary view of the industry.
-Health Science departments have emerged to offer associate, bachelor’s, and master’s degrees in many specialties.
+Health science departments have emerged to offer associate, bachelor’s and master’s degrees in many specialties.

 Graduate degrees always look great on a resume, but why should you specifically pursue a master’s in health science?
 The chief reason is to advance your knowledge and delve deeply into a specialty area.

-MHS degree holders also learn a great deal about becoming leaders in their field.
+Master’s degree holders also learn a great deal about becoming leaders in their field.
 Healthcare management is full of graduate-level professionals who lead others in creating more efficient healthcare delivery systems.
 Even hospitals with the very best doctors and licensed practical nurses (LPNs) rely on top-notch administration to keep the systems running smoothly.
 Administrators with a background in health science know how to best use medical resources for the betterment of all the patients and staff.

-Master’s Curriculum
+Master’s curriculum

-- Current Trends in Healthcare:
+- Current trends in healthcare:

 - Explore issues pertinent to healthcare professionals.

-- Medical Writing for Publication:
+- Medical writing for publication:

 - Epidemiology:

-- Ethics in Healthcare:
+- Ethics in healthcare:

-- Management Principles:
+- Management principles:

-- Leadership in Healthcare:
+- Leadership in healthcare:

 No matter which specialty you choose, expect it to require hands-on training, fieldwork, a project and presentation, or research.
 You might do this work as an internship or as a project under the guidance of a faculty member.